bnadji/BAlert/README.md

     { text: "Retry" }
 ]).display();
 ```
-The buttons are always passed as an array of button objects _[{}, {}, ...]_ as seen above.
+Buttons are always passed as an array of button objects `[{}, {}, ...]` as seen above.
+This is true even if there is only one button.
-In the above example, the buttons don't do anything except that by default, any button that is pressed will force the alert to exit.
+The buttons in the above example don't do anything except that, by default, any button that is pressed will force the alert to exit.
 But in order
 for the buttons to perform some meaningful function, we need to assign **callback functions** to `onClick` attribute
 to handle browser's `onclick` event: